EmasXP/gaslawork/docs/index.md

 }
 ```

-This example uses [RoadRunner](https://roadrunner.dev/), but any PSR17 compatible application will work.
+This example uses [RoadRunner](https://roadrunner.dev/), but any PSR17 compatible application server will work.

 Add a `.rr.yaml` that looks something like this: